cbeck88/strict-variant/README.md

 We deal with the "never empty" issue as follows:

-Any type used with the variant must be no-throw move constructible.
+**Any type used with the variant must be no-throw move constructible.**

 This is enforced using static asserts, but sometimes that can be a pain if you are forced to use e.g. GCC 4-series versions of the C++ standard library which are not C++11 conforming.
-So there is also a flag to turn the static asserts off, see `static constexpr bool assume_no_throw_move_constructible`.
+So there is also a flag to turn the static asserts off, see `static constexpr bool assume_move_nothrow` in the header.
+(Note that if a move does throw, you will get UB.)

 This allows the implementation to be very simple and efficient compared with some other variant types, which may have to make extra copies to facilitate exception-safety, or make only a "rarely empty" guarantee.